 TSCM Physical Inspection of offices or meeting rooms

-Seeing what could be hidden where, think like a spy, imagine where to hide the listening device.
+Seeing what could be hidden where, think like a spy, and imagine where to hide the listening device.
 That is what you need to do in order to find the device.
 Make a list per room/office of where things could be hidden.
-This start with an on-site physical and visual assessment followed by a deeper inspection.
+This starts with an on-site physical and visual assessment followed by a deeper inspection.
 Don’t avoid a hard search.
 Don’t think that you are smarter than the spy.
 The best way to detect bugs is to think like the spy who is placing the eavesdropping devices.
 Theory alone does not cut it.
 Hands-on experience is key.

 These kinds of inspections will have to be done routinely.
 Especially before and after the meeting you might want to check the room.

 Since bugs are physical devices, they will have been brought into the building or office at a given point in time.
 People who install bugs or plant covert listening devices will have thought about:

 Are my security staffs able to detect hidden recording devices?

 - ROI – Cost vs reward – which type of technology or electronics

 - how to power the device? hardwired or mobile devices?